-In history we see that it was never easy for lead a true Christian life upholding its values.
-Hence its seems to be even more challenging for the youth today.
-We live in a world where most of us prefer to live in accordance to our personal desires rather than a life bound by obedience.
-Obedience to God's call to Holiness, the call to holiness often makes people uncomfortable.
-Jesus is always ready to forgive, heal, and love, yet many reject Him because His light exposes darkness within.
+In history, we see that it was never easy to lead a true Christian life while upholding its values.
+Hence, it seems to be even more challenging for the youth today.
+We live in a world where most of us prefer to live according to our personal desires rather than live a life bound by obedience.
+Obedience to God’s call to holiness often makes people uncomfortable.
+Jesus is always ready to forgive, heal, and love, yet many reject Him because His light exposes the darkness within.
 When you choose to live your faith sincerely, you may be faced with ridicule, exclusion, or bullying.
 You may be labelled as “boring,” “old-fashioned,” or “too serious.”
 Friends may distance themselves, and loneliness may follow.
 At times, you may even wonder if something is wrong with you.

 But this experience is not new.
 Jesus Himself warned us: